WayForward: History

 WayForward Technologies was founded in 1990 by Voldi Way as an independent video game design company, following on from a previous company he started that specialized in software for sheet metal fabrication.
 Early on, the company focused on producing software for the Super NES, Genesis, Game Gear and Game Boy Color.
 They branched out into educational games for the personal computer and Leapster.
 During this time, many of the staff were doing other jobs in order to support their ambition to become game developers.

 In 1994, WayForward Technologies entered into a partnership with American Education Publishing in order to focus on developing further educational video games.
 The partnership was successful, with the company winning awards for innovation at the 1995 Consumer Electronics Show.
 During this time, WayForward focused on licensed assets such as the Muppets for their educational games.

 WayForward restarted their video game development business in April 1997, working as a "developer for hire" by providing services to software publishers.
 John Beck, CEO, stated that by providing services on small projects the company has managed to remain a stable level of work.
 In mid-2002, WayForward released their first internally developed game based on their own intellectual property Shantae.
 While it achieved critical acclaim, it was one of the last games to be released for the Game Boy Color and as a result only enjoyed limited success.

 When Nintendo announced the dual-screen handheld console that became the Nintendo DS in early 2004, WayForward began examining the various options the new console offered.
 Work started on a sequel to Shantae using the two screens.
 Despite presenting the concepts to a number of publishers, they were ultimately unsuccessful at securing a deal.
 Because of the large number of Shantae related assets that were produced, including 3D models, WayForward frequently uses them when trying out new technology or development platforms.
 In 2004, the company was contracted by THQ to produce a chat game called Ping Pals for the Nintendo DS.
 Despite the tight timescales involved in developing the game, WayForward used the opportunity to obtain development kits for the platform.
 The game was received unfavourably by the majority of critics and gained only a single positive review.
-In 2006, the company produced and released Justice League Heroes: The Flash just as the Game Boy Advance was reaching the end of its commercial life cycle, which met with largely positive reviews.
+In 2006, the company produced and released Justice League Heroes: The Flash just as the Game Boy Advance was reaching the end of its commercial life cycle, which met with mixed reviews.
 WayForward has gone on to develop further titles for the Nintendo DS.
 Looney Tunes: Duck Amuck, based on the 1951 Warner Bros. cartoon Duck Amuck received mixed reviews upon release.